Distributionally Robust Treatment Effect: Parameter Choice

 For example, in the analysis of job training programs, it has been demonstrated that the pre-intervention employment record is one of the most important predictors of heterogeneous treatment effects; see \cite{hotz2005predicting} and \cite{gupta2023s}.
 As a result, we split the data into two subsamples, one previously employed and another previously unemployed.
-For the $L_2$ norm, the square root of the sum of the 2-Wasserstein distances of the marginal distributions serves as a lower bound for the Wasserstein distance of the joint distributions of potential outcomes.
-As a preview, for the job training program data used in Section \ref{sec:job} below, such a lower bound based on the $L_2$ norm cost function is 1,154 between the two subsamples with or without a previous employment record.
-Also, note that the Wasserstein distance is measured in the same units as the random vectors.
+For the $L_2$ norm, the square root of the sum of the squared 2-Wasserstein distances of the marginal distributions serves as a lower bound for the Wasserstein distance of the joint distributions of potential outcomes.
+As a preview, for the job training program data used in Section \ref{sec:job} below, such a lower bound based on the $L_2$ norm cost function is \$1,154 between the two subsamples with or without a previous employment record, which is about 0.23 standard deviation of the post-treatment earnings.

 In practice, we recommend using a spectrum of $\delta$ as a stress test.
 Even though our robust prediction of the treatment effect can never be exactly zero if $q>1$, we can set the minimum level of the treatment effect that can offset the cost as the threshold.
-The radius $\delta$ leading to a prediction equal to the borderline would be an interesting cutoff, which is considered a breakdown point.
+The radius $\delta$ leading to a prediction equal to the threshold would be an interesting cutoff, which is considered a breakdown point.
 We can use one or multiple benchmarking approaches proposed above to assess whether this $\delta$ is considered too small.
 If so, then our internal estimates might not be robust to distributional shift.
 In other words, there is not much external validity to our causal findings.